brandoshmando/devour/docs/source/Usage.rst

 Django
 ------

-Using devour producers with django is extremely useful.
-Devour provides class `ProducerModel` that allows you to turn your desired models into producers.
+Implementing devour producers with django is extremely useful.
+Devour provides class `ProducerModel` that enables you to turn your models into producers.
 To do so either replace the `models.Model` inheritance with `ProducerModel` for an existing model or inherit from `ProducerModel` if you're writing your model from scratch.
 Then declare your nested `ProducerConfig` class with desired options.
 When your django app is started, devour registers two signals
 automatically: `post_save` and `post_delete`.
 When these signals are triggered on a model that inherits from the `ProducerModel` class, the `produce` method will be called.
-Bam, the current state of your model is produced to your desired topic.
+Bam, the current state of your model is produced to your desired topic with any extras you define.

 .. seealso::